Migrating Bluetooth Projects between SDK Releases

 Copy the needed SDK dependencies into your project from the updated SDK folder (e.g., if you use LE timer in your project, copy em_letimer.c / em_letimer.h into your project).

 You may have applied changes on init_mcu.c, init_board.c, init_app.c in your already existing project.
-Instead of overwriting these files with the ones from your old project, rather merge in the changes you made.
-This is important because these files are not SDK independent, and there may be important changes in them between two SDK versions.
+Instead of overwriting these files with the ones from your old project, merge in the changes you made.
+This is important because these files are not SDK independent and may contain important changes between two SDK versions.
 Important: do not press Generate in the GATT configurator after this point because it may regenerate these files and cause your changes to disappear.

 You are ready to build your project.